-We all are aware of the functional responsibilities of garbage collector [GC] in java.
-But, only few try to go real deep on how actually it works.
+We all are aware of the functional responsibilities of garbage collector [GC] in Java.
+But only few try to go real deep on how garbage collection works.
 You are not one of them and that’s why you are here.
-In this post, we will try to understand the current mechanism of GC and will understand its evolution.

-Sections in this post: Memory management in java Reference counting mechanism Mark and sweep mechanism Stop and copy GC Generational stop and copy How to increase memory performance
+Table of Contents 1.
+Memory management in Java 2.
+Reference counting mechanism 3.
+Mark and sweep mechanism 4.
+Stop and copy GC 5.
+Generational stop and copy 6.
+How to improve memory utilization in Java

 - allocating memory